IgniteUI/igniteui-docfx/jp/components/grid_search.md

 #### Add keyboard search

 We can also allow the users to navigate the results by using the keyboard's arrow keys and the Enter key.
-In order to achieve this, we can handle the **keydown** event of our search input by preventing the default carret movement of the input with the preventDefault() method and invoke the `findNext`/`findPrev` methods depending on which key the user has pressed.
+In order to achieve this, we can handle the **keydown** event of our search input by preventing the default caret movement of the input with the preventDefault() method and invoke the `findNext`/`findPrev` methods depending on which key the user has pressed.

 ```html
 <!--searchgrid.component.html-->